-- Strategic level (strategic risk assessment) a top down assessment of those risks which would threaten the successful delivery of the Business Plan.
+- Strategic level (strategic risk assessment) a top-down assessment of those risks which would threaten the successful delivery of the Business Plan.
 These threats are likely to be few, but material in impact if they materialise. - Transformational level (change the business) risk assessment of where the firm has a planned programme of a significant or transformational change.
-There are two dimensions to the risk assessment: the impact on the risk profile of the firm and the risk to execution/delivery. - Operational Level (run the business) a selection of risk assessment and management processes at a business level used to identify and assess risks.
-These include: - o Risk and Controls Self-Assessment ('RCSA') a bottom up assessment of risks and controls and the extent to which risk is mitigated by identified controls. - o Risk Events Management assessment of materialized risks and losses to reduce both the likelihood of re-occurrence and impact. - o Escalated Root Cause Analysis ('eRCA') in depth assessment of the major risk events to understand underlying causes and to put in place appropriate actions. - o Thematic risk assessment in-depth assessments to be taken of higher risk areas of the business or areas of potential emerging risk of concern to senior management.
+There are two dimensions to the risk assessment: the impact on the risk profile of the firm and the risk to execution/delivery. - Operational level (run the business) a selection of risk assessment and management processes at a business level used to identify and assess risks.
+These include: - o Risk and Controls Self-Assessment ('RCSA') a bottom-up assessment of risks and controls and the extent to which risk is mitigated by identified controls. - o Risk Events Management assessment of materialized risks and losses to reduce both the likelihood of re-occurrence and impact. - o Escalated Root Cause Analysis ('eRCA') in depth assessment of the major risk events to understand underlying causes and to put in place appropriate actions.

+- Thematic risk assessment in-depth assessments to be taken of higher risk areas of the business or areas of potential emerging risk of concern to senior management. - Risk system (FRanC) complete risk management systems used to capture RCSAs, risk events and provide risk MI to inform risk management decision making.